Idris Mbombo

-Idris Ilunga Mbombo (born 1 June 1996 in Lubumbashi, DR Congo) is a Congolese professional footballer who currently plays for wadi Degla in Egyptian Premier league.
+Idris Ilunga Mbombo (born 1 June 1996 in Lubumbashi, DR Congo) is a Congolese professional footballer who currently plays for Nkana in the Zambia Super League.

 Zambia

 Netting over 22 goals to aid Kabwe Warriors in their quest for promotion in 2015, Mbombo gained cult hero status at the club despite staying for only one season.

 Earning a reported salary of 17000 Zambian kwacha a month with ZESCO United, the Congolese forward once gave an impertinent gesture to ZESCO fans after scoring for them, later apologizing for his conduct.

 Was recalled to Kabwe warriors from ZESCO United in winter 2016.

 He was set to join Tanzanian Club Yanga in 2020 but the deal fell through before he joined the Egyptian Club Degla.